-The meeting was recessed for five minutes end was resumed at 4.35 p.m.
+The meeting was recessed for five minutes and was resumed at 4.35 p.m.

 The CHAIRMAN said that for his part he would have to consult his Government on the points raised by Mr. Rafael.
 He suggested that while members of the Commission consulted their Governments on the question of the request that the Commission take the initiative in approaching the banks and provide assistance on the technical level in dealing with the banks, the Secretariat might prepare estimates as to what assistance could be made available.
 The Secretariat might also devote some study to the question of priority, should the Commission want to take up that question.
 The important point which had emerged from the meeting, he thought, was the acceptance by Israel of the view that the release should be carried out as a banking operation.
-In response to a question put by Mr. Ordonneau, he proposed that the next meeting be held at 10.30 a.m. on Friday 29 August when he thought that he might have a preliminary reaction from his Government on the points made by Mr. Rafael.
+In response to a question put by Mr. Ordonneau, he proposed that the next meeting be held at 10.30 a.m. on Friday 29 August, when he thought that he might have a preliminary reaction from his Government on the points raised by Mr. Rafael. the found part and states becaused with - 11 Mg - 14